 If you are an instructor interested in meeting students’ needs and eager to involve your pupils in learning, this course is what you are probably looking for.
 If you are an educator struggling to invent new strategies to enhance learning, this course is definitely for you!

-Participants will get hands-on experience connected to critical and creative thinking, to ICT in education and to students’ soft skills.
+Participants will get hands-on experience of ICT in education and will learn how to enhance both students’ soft skills and their critical and creative thinking.
 Through interactive and engaging activities participants will also learn how to boost motivation, establish classroom rules, provide clear instructions, monitor, develop rapport, incorporate pair and group work, assess complex skills.

 By the end of the course, participants will have gained greater insight into what makes a classroom run smoothly and will enjoy having a set of concrete ideas on how to apply new teaching strategies to boost high-order skills in nowadays’ students.
-Guided city tours and 1 full day cultural excursion (usually on the first Saturday) will also be part of the programme.
+Guided city tours and 1 full-day cultural excursion (usually on the first Saturday) will also be part of the program.

 Day 1 – Course introduction & setting goals